mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 INTEGRATE SOME OF THIS INTO THE SECTIONS OR THE DISCUSSION ABOVE ON HARBOURS.

+### Shifting forms of Agency

+From TA in P1
+To relational in P2
+Increased support for relational in P3

+**Proposal on shifting forms of agency.**
+How different forms of  agency are developed and transform over iterations of this game making programme

+Initial blocks are solved by heroic transformative agency of parents, children and facilitator.

+Then patterns and tools become established in the community, and agency shifts to be less authorial and more instrumental and relational.

+A question arises, is it less valueable in later iterations?
+Different stokes probably.

+### Danger of designing away the possibility for transformational agency

 As a learning designer, design decisions to create a sheltered harbour, increase the instrumental agency of learners allowing them to experience a feeling of control over their creative process.

 Adopting analysis which aligns authorial agency and transformative agency, there is a potential tension between instrumental agency and transformative agency.
 A design which minimises possible conflicts also reduces the potential for participants to solve them both individually and collective responses.